DBMS NotesPYQs

 ORDER BY gpa DESC;

--- DISTINCT — remove duplicates
+-- DISTINCT — remove duplicate rows

 SELECT DISTINCT dept FROM Student;